Rolls-Royce Silver Ghost: The Silver Ghost

 In 2005 it was noted to be the world's most valuable car, its insured value was placed at US$35 million.

 After the 1998 sale of Rolls-Royce Motors Ltd the car passed into the ownership of Bentley Motors.

+In January 2020 Bentley Motors sold the car to collector Sir Michael Kadoorie, together with the only surviving Rolls-Royce 10 hp that is still roadworthy.